 Joanna previously chaired the Board of Oxford Brookes University and has been a trustee or non-executive director of a range of organisations including the former Government Office for the South East.
 She was awarded the CBE for services to local government in 2011 and an honorary doctorate from Oxford Brookes University in 2014.

-John Hoy joined Bidwells from early January 2017 as an Equity Partner and as Head of the Rural Division – based in the Oxford office, John’s work leads a team looking after a broad rural portfolio throughout England with many opportunities for diversification.
-Prior to joining Bidwells, John had been Chief Executive of Blenheim Palace since early 2003 and much progress had been achieved during his time there in order to refresh the business and the Estate.
+John Hoy created Hoy Consultancy – an independent heritage consultancy service – with effect from May 2018 and he will be looking to work with clients within the heritage, leisure, and tourism sector going forward.
+Prior to setting up Hoy Consultancy, John was an Equity Partner and Head of Rural with Bidwells LLP and before that John had been Chief Executive of Blenheim Palace from early 2003 until the end of 2016 – much progress had been achieved during his time there in order to refresh the business and the Estate.
 Before arriving at Blenheim Palace, John worked for The Tussaud’s Group at Warwick Castle and at Madame Tussaud’s in London and prior to that he had 13 years running the Knebworth Estate in Hertfordshire and 5 years working on the Goodwood Estate in West Sussex.
 He is a Member of the VisitEngland Advisory Board and also sits on the Tourism & Commercial Development Committee for the Historic Houses Association.

 Helen Morton read Engineering at New Hall, Cambridge, trained as a civil engineer and worked on the Thames Barrier before moving to BP to work on offshore oil platform projects in the North Sea, refineries in Europe and Australia and various corporate roles, including Company Secretary for BP Oil.
 While at BP, she completed a part time MScBA with Boston University.
 She left the oil industry in 1992 to work in the charity sector, including VSO, Marie Stopes International and 5 years as Finance & Administration Director at Trinity Hospice, London.
 In 2000, she moved to Oxford to become the Treasurer (Finance & Estates Bursar) at Somerville College, Oxford.
 She took early retirement at the end of 2012 to give her more time to concentrate on her musical and outside interests.
 These include being a Director of Experience Oxfordshire and Experience Oxfordshire Charitable Trust, a Trustee of the Oxford Radcliffe Hospitals Charitable Funds, a Governor of Oxford High School and of Pipers Corner School and a Trustee of the University Women’s Club.